anniefenton/milestone-project-3/README.md

 ### Forking the GitHub repository

 1. Log into GitHub and find the 'milestone-project-3' repository on the 'anniefenton' account.
 2. At the top of the repository page, click on the 'fork' button.
 This will create a copy of the repository in your GitHub account.
-For more information follow this link.

 ### Cloning a repository